mendixlabs/app-services-components/apps/web-widgets/app-guide-mendix-widget/README.md

 ## Reasons to Use

-Currently there is another Widget available ([Guided Tour](https://appstore.home.mendix.com/link/app/115336/)) it uses the same underling React Lib, the difference between this Widget and that is as follows:
+Currently there is another Widget available ([Guided Tour](https://appstore.home.mendix.com/link/app/115336/)) it uses the same underlying React Lib, the difference between this Widget and that is as follows:

 |                                | App Guide | Guided Tour                       |
 | ------------------------------ | --------- | --------------------------------- |